-Many believe that depression is just about feeling unhappy or fed up for a few days, but there is much, much more to this mental health condition than that.
-People also claim that the condition is trivial and not a genuine health condition.
+Many believe that depression is just about feeling unhappy or fed up for a few days, but there is much more to this mental health condition than that.
+Some people also claim that the condition is trivial and not a genuine health condition.
 Again, they are wrong.

 Depression, along with anxiety, is the most common mental disorder in the UK.
 The Mental Health Foundation say that 7.8% of people meet the criteria for diagnosis, with 4-10% of people in England expected to experience depression in their lifetime.